Profile

 Current Job:

 In my current job, I am a glaciologist and researcher at the University of Leeds.
 My job involves researching how glaciers are changing in the Himalayas, and the hazards they create as they melt – glacial lakes.
 Most of the time I can be found in my office looking at and analysing glacial lakes from satellite images from space.
 And for a month or two every year I will head to the Himalayas to fly drones and gather more information about them.
-I also get to talk to local people and understand how their glaciers are changing.
+I also get to talk to local people and understand how their glaciers are changing first-hand.

 -